Karan9034/gmail-autoreply/README.md

 ## Scopes for Improvement

 1. The script could be modified to not reply to emails that contain `noreply` or `no-reply` in the sender's email address.

-2. If the user is added to an existing thread which he wasn't a part of, the script won't reply to that email.
-This could be fixed by checking if the user is a part of the thread or not by checking the receipents of each mail in the thread.